-- 1. The inspection called for is not ready when the inspector arrives; - 2.
-No building address or permit card is clearly posted; - 3.
-City approved plans are not on the job site available to the inspector; - 4.
-The building is locked or work otherwise not available for inspection when called; - 5.
-The job site is red-tagged twice for the same item;
+- 1. The inspection called for is not ready when the inspector arrives. - 2.
+No building address or permit card is clearly posted. - 3.
+City approved plans are not on the job site available to the inspector. - 4.
+The building is locked or work otherwise not available for inspection when called. - 5.
+The job site is red-tagged twice for the same item. - 6.
+The original red tag has been removed from the job site. - 7.
+Failure to maintain erosion control, trash control or tree protection.